-- 17. The standardisation process precedes full marking of assessments.
+17. The standardisation process precedes full marking of assessments.
 It ensures markers are confident that they are marking consistently in accordance with the mark scheme.
-The assessment leader and markers are all expected to take part in this process by marking the standardisation assessment and then meeting (in person or online) to discuss the marks awarded, their approach to the mark scheme and where permitted, make changes to the scheme to ensure that it reflects appropriate academic standards. - 18.
-Assessment leaders must choose the standardisation assessment, trying to provide a balance where, in the opinion of the assessment leader, one appears to be a top mark assessment, one fail mark assessment and one a middle mark assessment. - 19.
+The assessment leader and markers are all expected to take part in this process by marking the standardisation assessment and then meeting (in person or online) to discuss the marks awarded, their approach to the mark scheme and where permitted, make changes to the scheme to ensure that it reflects appropriate academic standards.

+22 Other methods of assessment can be added to the guide, following approval from the Quality and Policy Committee.

+- 18. Assessment leaders must choose the standardisation assessment, trying to provide a balance where, in the opinion of the assessment leader, one appears to be a top mark assessment, one fail mark assessment and one a middle mark assessment. - 19.
 Markers must adhere to the agreed mark scheme.
 If after the standardisation meeting, markers encounter unusual answers not discussed during the standardisation meeting or included in the mark scheme, they are required to refer these to the Module Leader or nominee.